Pioneering weather prediction model developed at Scripps spurs business venture

 “Will the next Google come out of Scripps?” said Bennett, “I don’t know.
 But I do know if you’re not focused on this stuff, you’ll miss it.”

-- Research Highlight: Bizarre to the Bone280 views
+- Research Highlight: Rising Ocean Acidification Leads to Anxiety in Fish574 views